thingenious/eva/docs/getting-started.md

 # Getting Started

-This guide will walk you through connecting to the EVE WebSocket Chat API and sending your first message.
+This guide will walk you through connecting to the eva WebSocket Chat API and sending your first message.

 ## Prerequisites

-- An EVE API key (contact your administrator)
+- An eva API key (contact your administrator)
 - WebSocket client capability (built into most modern languages)
 - Basic understanding of JSON and WebSocket protocols